onzfonz/comp227/src/content/2/en/part2a.md

 #### 2.5: separate module

-Declare the `Company` component as a separate module, which is imported by the `App` component.
+Declare the `Company` component as a separate module that represents a single Company, which is imported by the `App` component.
-You can include all subcomponents of the company in the same module.
+You can include all subcomponents of the company in the same module though.

 </div>